semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 ### Getting support

 Refer to [Troubleshooting Semgrep Cloud Platform](/docs/troubleshooting/semgrep-app/) for common installation issues.
-Help is also available for all users through the [r2c Community Slack](https://r2c.dev/slack).
+Help is also available for all users through the [Semgrep Community Slack](https://semgrep.slack.com).

 <MoreHelp />